Waverton Yoga, offers mindful hatha yoga to balance body, mind and breath.

 Tertiary education is in performing arts and over the years I have specialized in creating works with marginalized communities, using theatre and live art to tell stories that matter and create positive social impact.
 I find the process of leading a theatre workshop and teaching a yoga class remarkably similar as both involve guiding people through a personal physical experience, which can result in great transformation, profound self-knowledge and a deeper connection with ourselves and our communities.

 Yoga Teacher Training.
 Over the past ten years I have attended classes in Australia, Bali and the USA working with Internationally acclaimed teachers Jasmine Tarkeshi, Pedro Franco, Les Leventhal and Dr Richard Miller.
 I am a 350hour qualified Yoga Teacher, Registered with Yoga Australia.
 I completed my 200 hour teacher training in Australia with Idit Hefer Tamir (Sukha Mukha Yoga in Bronte) and 150hours of Yoga Therapy so far with Nikola Ellis and Joan Miller (Adore Yoga, Sydney).
 I've studied with my first teacher, Katie Manitsas, to depend in to prenatal yoga, yoga philosophy and mentoring.
-And I continue to study every chance I get and I love nothing more than sharing my latest learnings with those who attend my classes.
+In 2018 I completed a 50hour training in Yoga Psychology with Dr Michael De Manincor and Janet Lowndes.
+I continue to study every chance I get and I love nothing more than sharing my latest learnings with those who attend my classes.

 "Kate is an excellent yoga teacher who accommodates individual needs and has a great sense of humour about it, like when my body won't bend as much as required.
 She has great technical expertise as well as theoretical knowledge about the yoga." - Dale Lowe